rkoshak/sensorReporter/i2c/README.md

 The input expects 3 comma separated values as command.
 The values will set the LED color in HSV color space `h,s,v`, e.g. 240,100,100.
 If the white channel is configured and the second value (saturation) = 0 then only the white LED will shine.
+If only the white channel is configured one value (0-100) is sufficient as input.
 The output will replay the LED color state in the same format.

 The PwmHatColorLED also accepts ON, OFF, DIM, STOP, TOGGLE or a datetime string as a command.